jmmoore/announcements/README.md

 # About Us
-We are a community for Developers and Designers.
+We are a community for Developers.

 To educate, empower, and connect software developers in the Wichita area.